abhishekchandran/dailyjs/_posts/2012-11-29-backbone-tutorial-1.md

 All it does is checks `window.bTask` has been defined -- it proves RequireJS has loaded the app.

-Restart the web server (from step 2), and visit `http://localhost:8080/test`.
+Restart the web server (from step 2), and visit `http://localhost:8080/test/` (the last slash is important).
 Mocha should display that a single test has passed.

 ###Step 5: Making Builds